weaves82/typescript-todo/README.md

-# A Todo App usind TypeScript
+# A Todo App using TypeScript

 Small todo app that showcases knowledge of TypeScript, Redux and React Testing Library